FormBee/FormBee-Docs/README.md

-# FormBee-Docs
+# FormBee Docs

-FormBee public documentation using Docusaurus.
+Feel free to contribute to our docs to improve them!